dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 In January 2018, the lightning network had [40 nodes] and 60 channels.
 In April 2019, the network grew to more than 4000 nodes and around 40.000 channels.
 Keep in mind that this is still experimental technology where loss of funds can and does occur.
-Yet the trend is clear: thousands of people are [reckless] and eager to use it.
+Yet the [trend is clear][Jameson Lopp]: thousands of people are [reckless] and eager to use it.

 {% include image.html name="lnd-growth-lopp-black.png" caption="Lightning Network, January 2018 vs December 2018.
 Source: Jameson Lopp" %}